The DEHVILS in the Details: Type Ia Supernova Hubble Residual Comparisons and Mass Step Analysis in the Near-Infrared: Conclusions

 The second hypothesis, regarding the NIR mass step, is also more difficult to distinguish than previous works have indicated.
 We find from simulations that $Y$-band is not red enough to distinguish between achromatic and dust-based explanations for the mass step.
 We also see that the mass step values from simulations using both the achromatic and dust-based models are within 1$\sigma$ of the mass step values derived from the data.

-Finally, we find the third hypothesis that HRs in the optical do not correlate with HRs in the NIR to be unlikely.
-With both simulations and data, we find strong correlations between NIR HRs and optical HRs.
+Finally, we find the third hypothesis that HRs in the optical do not relate to HRs in the NIR to be unlikely.
+With both simulations and data, we find significant slopes and strong correlations between NIR HRs and optical HRs.
 Whether improvements in the models are necessary or the theory needs to be improved, we encourage future work be done on uncovering the reasons behind each of these results on these three important hypotheses.

 By taking advantage of the NIR and the minimal impact dust has on light in this wavelength regime, we have the opportunity to more fully understand the physics of SNe Ia.
 However, even with larger sample sizes than current ones, teasing out differences between various scatter models using NIR data will be difficult.
-Notwithstanding, there is clear room for improvement, for example, by updating the SALT3 model to better describe variations in the NIR and obtaining higher precision from the upcoming \textit{Roman Space Telescope}.
+Notwithstanding, there is clear room for improvement, for example, by updating the SALT3-NIR model to better describe variations in the NIR and obtaining higher precision from the upcoming \textit{Roman} Space Telescope.
 In the meantime, we encourage the community to simulate different models before concluding on the validity of a specific one.

-\section{Obtaining Masses}
+\section{Obtaining masses}